hharaguc/groveco-code-challenge/README.md

 python --version
 ```

-If you need to update your Python, visit [python.org](https://www.python.org/).
+If you need to update your Python, you can visit [python.org](https://www.python.org/).

 Install the program's dependencies.
 ```